 Hyrum Smith was almost six years older than Joseph Smith, and became the oldest surviving son of Lucy Mack [Smith] and Joseph Smith Sr. when Alvin Smith died in the 1820s.
 Hyrum supported Joseph throughout their lives together.
-When it came to the Church Joseph restored, Hyrum was one of the first to be baptized and was one of the Eight Witnesses testifying of the reality of the golden plates that gave rise to the Book of Mormon.
+When it came to the Church Joseph restored, Hyrum was one of the first to be baptized, was one of the Eight Witnesses testifying of the reality of the golden plates that gave rise to the Book of Mormon.
 When the Church was organized on April 6, 1830, Hyrum Smith was the oldest of the six charter members.
 Hyrum was an early missionary, led early congregations, marched with Zion's Camp, and was one of those imprisoned in Liberty Jail with Joseph Smith.

 When Father Smith died, Hyrum became Presiding Patriarch of the Church.
-A few months later, on January 24, 1841, Hyrum was made Assistant President of the Church and ordained to the office of apostle in the Quorum of the Twelve Apostles.
+A few months later Hyrum was made Assistant President of the Church and ordained to the office of apostle in the Quorum of the 12 Apostles.

-Yet Joseph was unable to get Hyrum to accept plural marriage until May 26, 1843, though Joseph had taught plural marriage to many men by then.
+Yet though Joseph had taught plural marriage to the other apostles, he was unable to get Hyrum to accept plural marriage until May 26, 1843.